midhunkalarikkal/FullDomain/Notes/React.md

 export default UserComponent;
 ```

-## 6. `useLayoutEffect`
+6. `useLayoutEffect`
 ------------------------
-useLayoutEffect runs synchronously after the DOM updates but before the browser paints the screen.
+useLayoutEffect is a hook provided by react that runs synchronously after the DOM updates but before the browser paints the screen.
 It blocks the rendering process until the effect completes, ensuring that DOM updates are applied before the browser performs any visual painting.

 **Example**
 ------------